cachoMac/App-InstaBook/README.md

 ![instabook](https://user-images.githubusercontent.com/98904606/191973474-48c36211-31f6-493d-ac2e-3d4c8e5ce170.png)

+3rd year Final Project for Fulfillment of the Requirements for the Degree Bachelor of Science In Information Systems.

 Open the `App.js` file to start writing some code.
 You can preview the changes directly on your phone or tablet by scanning the **QR code** or use the iOS or Android emulators.
 When you're done, click **Save** and share the link!